 USCIS starts accepting new H-1B visa applications on April 1 of each year, but approved applicants may not start work until October 1 of that same year.
 As an employer, it is important to know that a successful H-1B visa application will still have a wait time until the candidate may start working.
 This is something every employer and H-1B applicant should consider.

 4. H-1B visas are employer-specific

-Once the visa is issued, the worker can only be employed by your company.
+The worker can only be an employee of your company after the issuance of the visa.
 If the H-1B worker changes employers for any reason while in the U.S., the new employer must file an H-1B application on behalf of that employee.
-If the H-1B worker will be employed by more than one company at the same time a separate petition must be filed by each employer.
+If the H-1B worker will be employed by more than one company at the same time, each employer must file a separate petition.

 5. H-1B visas are valid for a limited amount of time